 Operates regardless of lighting or weather conditions, but requires line-of-sight.

-What Information Can You Gather Using this Method of Drone Detection?
+What Information Can You Gather Using This Method of Drone Detection?

 • Size, altitude, bearing, micro-Doppler data.